Filed under city

 Notify me of new posts via email.

-I'm a vegan Registered Dietitian and endurance athlete living car-free in California.
-I think fun, adventure, good health and radical politics go hand-in-hand.
+I'm a Registered Dietitian, vegan and endurance athlete living car-free in California.
+I think fun, adventure and good health go hand-in-hand.

 Demand the impossible!
 Of yourself and the world.